AppointmentGuru/AppointmentGuru-Website/help/how-does-invoicing-work.md

 * Go to the [Invoices page](https://app.appointmentguru.co/#/invoices), find the client in the *Invoiceable* column (sometimes, using the date filter on the top-right is helpful if you have lots of clients) and click on the arrow to start the invoicing process.
 * Select the correct invoicing dates and choose which appointments should be included in the invoice.
 * To edit/add more details on the invoice, click on the 3 dots to the left of the client name in the *In progress* column and *Edit*.
 * Once finished, save the invoice and click on the arrow to send the invoice to your client and yourself.
+If you want to send it to a medical aid, click on the search icon next to *Send to email*.

 ![Invoice Line Items](/help/images/invoicing/invoice_lineitems.jpg){:class="img-responsive"}